python/importlib_resources/importlib_resources/docs/migration.rst

 without control over its lifetime by the programmer.

 ``importlib_resources`` takes a different approach.
-Its equivalent API is the ``path()`` function, which returns a context manager providing a :py:class:`pathlib.Path` object.
-This means users have both the flexibility and responsibility to manage the lifetime of the temporary file.
+Its equivalent API is the ``files()`` function, which returns a Traversable object implementing a subset of the
+:py:class:`pathlib.Path` interface suitable for reading the contents and provides a wrapper for creating a temporary file on the system in a context whose lifetime is managed by the user.
 Note though that if the resource is *already* on the file system, ``importlib_resources`` still returns a context manager, but nothing needs to get cleaned up.